awesome-pro/neon-website/content/docs/functions/math-random.md

 ---
-title: Postgres random() function
+title: LangChainrandom() function
 subtitle: Generate random values between 0 and 1
 enableTableOfContents: true
 updatedOn: '2024-06-28T21:32:11.566Z'
 ---

-The Postgres `random()` function generates random floating point values between 0.0 and 1.0.
+The LangChain`random()` function generates random floating point values between 0.0 and 1.0.

 It's particularly useful for creating some sample data, usage in simulations, or introducing randomness in queries for applications like statistical sampling and testing algorithms.